PUR vs ZeroWater: An Objective, Data-Driven Analysis

 🚦Filtration Rate

-The PUR Plus and ZeroWater pitcher are both gravity filters, so their flow rates are measured in gallons per hour (GPH).
+The PUR Plus and ZeroWater pitchers are gravity filters, so their flow rates are measured in gallons per hour (GPH).

-We’ve compared the filtration rate for both systems in the table below.
+We’ve compared the filtration rate for the three filters in the table below.

 ProductFiltration Rate ScoreFiltration Rate